emojicode/emojicode.github.io/src/reference/compiler.md

 emojicodec hello.emojic
 ```

-By default the output file will have the same name as the main file.
+By default, the output file will have the same name as the main file.
 You
 can explicitly set an output name with the `-o` option:

 ```sh